-The global dedicated server hosting market worldwide doubled over the past decade, from a value of $3.05 billion in 2010 to $6.53 billion in 2020, revealed figures published by Statista.
+The global managed dedicated servers hosting market worldwide doubled over the past decade, from a value of $3.05 billion in 2010 to $6.53 billion in 2020, revealed figures published by Statista.
 Some key reasons for such rising popularity for dedicated servers, even in India, are the complete control of server resources they offer, along with the immense flexibility and excellent performance.
 But dedicated hosting isn’t for everyone.
 For one, it is the most expensive form of web hosting.
 So, how do you decide when your business is ready to upgrade from shared or VPS plans to a dedicated plan?
 Here’s a look.

 1. Your Website Needs More Resources